marc-jones/phd_thesis/content/03_winter/02_global.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/variety_venn_diagram.pdf}
-\caption{\textbf{Overlap between varieties in the sets of expressed genes.}}{\emph{B.~napus} genes were regarded as expressed if their maximal expression level across the transcriptomic time series was greater than, or equal to, 2~FPKM.
+\caption{{Overlap between varieties in the sets of expressed genes.}}{\emph{B.~napus} genes were regarded as expressed if their maximal expression level across the transcriptomic time series was greater than, or equal to, 2~FPKM.
 The overlaps in the leaf reveal a